Transition Sentences – How-Tos and Example

 Transition sentences make the flow of words smooth.
 As mentioned, they can be represented by separate words or phrases, and sometimes by entire paragraphs, that connect one idea to another.
 Usually, transition words and sentences are placed at the beginning of a sentence or paragraph.
 They can be positioned in the middle or at the end.
 They guide the reader, revealing the logic behind the author’s thoughts.

 Let’s consider different types of transition words and phrases, depending on their meaning and role in the text.
-Also, each type will have several examples.
+It is vital to become aware of how to write every type of transition sentences.
+Therefore, you would better check out the transition sentences examples of how to craft each type of them.
+Here they are:

 1. Sequence